VioletZhouECE/HTN-backend-challenge/README.md

 There is a many-to-many relationship between user and skill.
 According to the database normalization principles, it is good pracitice to store skills in another table which is linked to the user table with a join table for storage optimization and maintainability, though having more tables would result in more table joins and slower processing sometimes.

+# Future improvements
+1. Use joi to do more validation on requests and gives more detailed error messages for invalid requests.
+2. Write some test cases, as testability is important.
+3. Some performance optimization ideas:
+   1. As most endpoints require joining users table with the skills table, we can store the joined table as a view.
+This makes most of the queries faster as we can read from the view without performing the join every time.
+   2. As users do not gain, lose skills very often, we can consider adding the frequency column to the skills table and have it updated everytime we update user's skills.
+This will make GET localhost:3000/skills/?min_frequency=5&max_frequency=10 faster as we don't need to run aggregation every time.

 # API documentation
 <strong> Get all users </strong> <br>